nonoroazoro/vscode-syncing/README.md

 1. ***`syncing.pokaYokeThreshold`***

-    During the synchronization, `Syncing` will check the changes between your local and remote setting, and display a `confirm dialog` if the changes exceed this threshold.
+    During the synchronization, `Syncing` will check the changes between your local and remote settings, and display a `confirm dialog` if the changes exceed this threshold.

     The `default value` of this setting is `10`, and you can `disable this feature` by setting to a number `less than or equal to zero` (`<= 0`).